PaloAltoNetworks/panos.pan.dev/docs/CONTRIBUTING.md

 ### Contributing a doc

-Contributing a new document can be achieved with the following steps:
+Contributing a new document can be achieved with the following flow:

 - Create a new MD/MDX file under the `docs` folder
 - Add the appropriate frontmatter (including the unique ID)
 - Add the document ID to an existing or new sidebar/sidebar category

-> Edit the `sidebars.yml` file for adding a document ID to an existing or new sidebar and/or sidebar category.

 ## More resources